dwood2020/hello-cmake/README.md

 ---
 ### Usage
 This project is 64-bit only.
-For simplicity, IUP binary libs are included in this repo.
+For simplicity, IUP binary libs are included in this repo for Windows and Linux.

 #### Windows - MinGW
 ```